-- Completion of six required rotations including related projects and assignments and make-up of any days missed or sick days. - Completion of all forty-seven core competencies and nine community emphasis competencies required by the American Dietetic Association. - A 'B' or better in the required graduate level course Nutrition 452: Nutrition Program Planning, Implementation, and Evaluation. - Attendance at all scheduled Monday afternoon internship meetings at Simmons College. - Completion of a formal evaluation by the student's primary preceptor at each rotation. - Completion of a formal evaluation by the student of each rotation. - Completion of clinical worksheets provided in the Student Handbook for each rotation, and submission to the Program Director at the end of the program. - Participation in and evaluation of each of the monthly joint dietetic internship class days. - Collection and submission of projects completed during each rotation, and submission to the Program Director at the end of the program. - Participation in exit interviews at the completion of the 30 week internship experience. - An 80% of better on a sample RD exam administered after participation in the RD exam review sessions required during the final week of the internship program.
+- Completion of six required rotations including related projects and assignments and make-up of any days missed or sick days. - Completion of all forty-seven core competencies and nine community emphasis competencies required by the American Dietetic Association. - A 'B' or better in the required graduate level course Nutrition 452: Nutrition Program Planning, Implementation, and Evaluation. - Attendance at all scheduled Monday afternoon internship meetings at Simmons College. - Completion of a formal evaluation by the student's primary preceptor at each rotation. - Completion of a formal evaluation by the student of each rotation. - Completion of clinical worksheets provided in the Student Handbook for each rotation, and submission to the Program Director at the end of the program. - Participation in and evaluation of each of the monthly joint dietetic internship class days. - Collection and submission of projects completed during each rotation, and submission to the Program Director at the end of the program. - Participation in exit interviews at the completion of the 30 week internship experience. - Completion of the RD exam review sessions required during the final week of the internship program.